 On 12 December, in the afternoon, the corpse of Zaur Alibegov was found near the village of Madzhalis of the Kaitagsky District of the Republic of Dagestan.
 His relatives said that he had been found by some shepherds who tended the cattle.
 There were some injuries on his body: some gunshot wounds in the legs, some manifest traces of torture, and a wound on the head, probably inflicted as a result of a fall.
-Near the place where the body was found out there is a 30-meter long bridge bridge. all likelihood. the body thrown from that was (www.memo.ru/2010/12/13/1312103.html).
+Near the place where the body was found out there is a 30-meter long bridge. all likelihood, thrown that the body was from bridge (www.memo.ru/2010/12/13/1312103.html).